Andrija Torkvat Brlić: Biography

-Andrija Torkvat Brlić was born on 15 May 1826 to Mr. and Mrs. Ignjat Alojzije Brlić of Brod na Savi, then part of the Austrian Empire.
-He was a descendant of the Ragusan Brlić family.
-There is a tradition of considering them a Herzegovina family, with a mention of a Zahumlje prince named Brlić in 1393, and it's reasonable to assume this family would be their descendants, but the historical sources for them start in the early 18th century in the village of Svinjar (today's Davor).
+Andrija Torkvat Brlić was born on 15 May 1826 in Brod na Savi, then part of the Austrian Empire.
 His mother, Katarina hailed from Vukovar while his father, Ignjat Alojzij Brlić, was a merchant, linguist, publicist, and translator.
+(Note: He was a descendant of the Ragusan Brlić family.
+There is a tradition of considering them a Herzegovina family, with a mention of a Zahumlje prince named Brlić in 1393, and it's reasonable to assume this family would be their descendants, but the historical sources for them start in the early 18th century in the village of Svinjar (today's Davor).)
 Ignjat Alojzije Brlić was a noted participant of the Illyrian movement himself, his 'Illyrian' grammar first published in 1833 being one of the first Croatian grammar books, even as he disagreed with the likes of Ljudevit Gaj, arguing that his ikavian dialect should be a literary language.

 Andrija Torkvat Brlić attended elementary school (lower gymnasium) in Vinkovci, and his father sent him to a Zagreb seminary in 1841.
 He soon dropped out and moved out to a Jesuit convent in Zagreb, from where he continued to attend higher gymnasium, but continued to rebel against his father by refusing to attend Hungarian classes.
 In March 1842, together with nine other students, he founded a Čitaonica Narodna (lit. 'people's reading room') in Zagreb, and became its first president.
 In 1843, with the help of a scholarship provided by bishop Haulik, he went to study theology in Vienna at the Pázmáneum.

 In 1847, he spent a summer in Glina where he befriended Josip Jelačić, and then also moved to the Vienna Augustineum where his friend Josip Juraj Strossmayer had been one of the people in charge.
 During his studies, he took an interest in politics and became a follower of the Illyrian movement.
 At the time, Brlić collaborated with Jernej Kopitar, Franc Miklošič, Fran Kurelac and Strossmayer.
 He also wrote poems and articles for the literary magazine Zora dalmatinska.
 In the 1840s, he contributed to a number of newspapers and magazines, including the Narodne novine, and Danica ilirska.